 Facebook is launching its cryptocurrency – the Libra.
 And China has announced elections.
 Sounds incongruous?
-When a corporation known as the embodiment of control and secrecy adopts a platform whose raison d’être is decentralisation and anonymity, well, that is the very definition of incongruous.
+When a corporation known as the embodiment of control and secrecy adopts a platform whose raison d’être is decentralization and anonymity, well, that is the very definition of incongruous.

 The world is excited and agog with speculation because Facebook (along with its other platforms WhatsApp and Instagram) has over 2.3 billion internet users and over 1.6 billion daily logins, more than all daily logins into all bank accounts worldwide.
 If suddenly these users get access to digital wallets to use the Libra for peer to peer and merchant payments, cryptocurrency adoption rates would go through the roof and a decade’s wait for critical mass would suddenly be over.